-Also taking advantage of what the country has to offer are The Zookeeper’s Wife, produced by Scion Films (UK) and Rowe/Miller Productions (US) along with Czech Anglo Production, and US TV series Legends, produced by Fox 21 for TNT.
+Also taking advantage of what the country has to offer are The Zookeeper’s Wife, shooting from late Septembeer 2015 and produced by Scion Films (UK) and Rowe/Miller Productions (US) along with Czech Anglo Production, and US TV series Legends, produced by Fox 21 for TNT.
 The latter, which started shooting its second series in Prague on June, is supported by Czech producer Stillking Films.

 The 20% production rebate is encouraging numerous countries to shoot here, as are experienced crews and stunning locations.
 Recently, the incentives have helped bring in the first major Chinese shoot in Summer 2014, the $3m romantic tale Somewhere Only We Know, starring Xu Jinglei.